-NOTE N - RELATED PARTY TRANSACTIONS
+NOTE O - RELATED PARTY TRANSACTIONS

 The Orchestra used a consultant for Orchestra related administration, which a Board member's wife is the owner.
-The consulting services expense was \$11,850 for the year ended June 30, 2022.
+Additionally, another board member was paid for performance fees.
+The consulting services and performance fee expenses for June 30, 2023 and 2022 were \$7,700 and \$11,850, respectively.

-NOTE O - SUBSEQUENT EVENTS
+NOTE P - SUBSEQUENT EVENTS

-The Orchestra has evaluated subsequent events through August 8, 2022, in connection with the preparation of these financial statements, which is the date the financial statements were available to be issued.
+The Orchestra has evaluated subsequent events through July 24, 2023, in connection with the preparation of these financial statements, which is the date the financial statements were available to be issued.